ddasker/mysql-enterprise/security-audit/security-audit.md

 ## Task 2: Use Audit

-1. Login to mysql-enterprise with the user “appuser1”, then submit some commands
+1. Login to mysql-enterprise with the user <span style="color:red">appuser1 Connection</span>, then submit some commands

     a. **![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell>**